 Dates and Deadlines

 How do multicultural communities work?
 How do new technologies influence social development?
 What encourages violent attempts and conflict resolution and what supports peaceful ones?
 Those who wish to deal with the social challenges of the future must collect facts, observe causes, and understand complex relationships to then create solutions for problems.
 Social scientists are occupied with this focus on observation, comprehension, and explanation.

 Social scientists not only work with a number of theoretical approaches and investigation and analysis methods typical to social science.
 Ideally they also include different perspectives in order to simultaneously understand as many facets of social phenomena as possible.

-RWTH offers a unique opportunity in Germany to study a special combination of four social science and humanities disciplines in its curriculum:
+RWTH offers a unique opportunity in Germany to study a special combination of five social science and humanities disciplines in its curriculum:

 - Political science focuses on the organization of a free and just social order.
 Students at RWTH work with theories and approaches to politico-security considerations, international relations, and political and democratic theory reflections on the political problems and shape of modern societies.

 - Sociology explains social phenomena as the result of interactions between different players.
 Aspects such as the association of technology, gender, and society, family, and terrorism are particularly understood as consequences of these mutual actions, described with theories, and analyzed with empirical methods.